marionbarker/loopdocs/docs/gh-actions/gh-deploy.md

 ## *TestFlight* for a Child

-The adult (Apple Developer Account owner) can log into Media & Purchase (see steps below) without affecting the child *Apple* ID associated with a phone (and thus their health records used by&nbsp;_<span translate="no">Loop</span>_).
+The adult (*Apple Developer Account* owner) can log into Media & Purchase (see steps below) without affecting the child *Apple* ID associated with a phone (and thus their health records used by the *Loop* app).
 After the adult installs or updates the app using *TestFlight*, they probably should reverse those steps to remove their credentials from Media & Purchase.

 Media & Purchase affects access to the App Store, Books, Music and Podcasts.